Research Team: Jennifer Baumbusch (PI), Alison Phinney, Deborah O’Connor, Paddy Rodney, Catherine Ward-Griffin

 Research Team:Jeff Small

 Investigates how a memory training program called “Spaced Retrieval” (SR) might be effectively applied in helping persons with Alzheimer’s disease or Mild Cognitive Impairment improve their recent memory and quality of life.
-The Phase 1 study findings were published in two journal articles in 2012, and the follow-up Phase 2 CIHR grant application is currently in progress.
+Phase 2 CIHR grant project is in the data analysis stage.

 In long-term residential care (LTRC), many residents have cognitive impairments and/or do not speak English.
 These barriers make it difficult for them to communicate with care staff.
 Due to recent technological advances, a promising solution would be to pair mobile communication technology (e.g., tablet, smart phone) with mobile health communication Apps or “cApps”.
 For example, cApps that provide language translation or visual supports may enable care staff and residents to communicate more effectively.
-The purpose of this pilot study is to first examine the current status of cApp usage in a sample of LTRC facilities.
-Then we will explore the feasibility of implementing a currently available suite of cApps in LTRC.
+The purpose of this pilot study is to examine the current status of cApp availability in the app marketplace, survey use of cApps in LTRC practice, and generate recommendations for cApp features that would most effectively address communication challenges in LTRC.
+This project is in the data analysis stage. facilities.